bmkramer/crossref_issn_member_location/README.md

 1a) Collect information on ISSNs (ISSN, journal title, publisher, doi counts) through the Crossref REST API via the journals route
 Script: [01a_crossref_issn.R](01a_crossref_issn.R)

-1b) Collect information on members (member id, name, location) through the Crossref REST API via the members route
+1b) Collect information on members (member id, name, location) through the Crossref REST API via the members route.
+A column country is added by extracting that information from the member location.
 Script: [01b_crossref_members_location.R](01b_crossref_members_location.R)

 _external step_) From information on ISSN and member ID from all individual Crossref DOIs, identify all existing ISSN - memberID links.
 This is done using Crossref metadata Plus data through Google Big Query, using Curtin Open Knowledge Institute (COKI) infrastructure.